Roger Aldridge

 I am deeply attracted to modern tango.
 My tangos are written in a personal style and are not intended to be like conventional ballroom tango music.
 They draw upon jazz and at times have a touch of contemporary classical.
 In a curious way, several musician friends have told me that they hear a Frank Zappa influence in some of my tangos.
 I suspect that is due to the humor that runs through much of my music.

-This piece is part of a series of tango-jazz compositions.
+New Tango No. 2 is part of a series of tango-jazz compositions.
 Each one explores a particular quality of the tango.
 Number 2 expresses a mysterious mood and has a touch of blues.
 Recorded by Amy Leonard, violin; Jeff Knoettner, keyboards; E. Shawn Qaissaunee, guitar; and Peter McCarthy, bass.

 Picture